 “Assisting families and children as they navigate through the complex experience of adoption is a never-ending journey filled with joys and wonder.
 Having the opportunity to be involved with a waiting family as they evolve and blossom into an adoptive family is an incredibly rich experience.
 My time with the agency has been enormously rewarding both personally and professionally.
 I look forward to the next decade and beyond.
 My work here is a true privilege!”

-Birth Parent Counseling Staff
+Expectant Parent Counseling Staff

-“Birth parents come to us during a challenging time in their lives.
+“Parents come to us during a challenging time in their lives.
 I feel privileged to be able to help the people I work with so they can make well-informed choices.
 They amaze and inspire me every day.”

 Program Coordinators and Administration